Ambrogio Fasoli

 From 2014 through 2020, he was also Editor-in-Chief of Nuclear Fusion, the peer-reviewed scientific journal of the International Atomic Energy Agency (IAEA).
 Fasoli represents Switzerland on the Governing Board of Fusion For Energy, the agency that manages Europe's contributions to the international fusion reactor project ITER.

-Since January 2021, he is Associate Vice President for Research of EPFL, the Swiss Federal Institute of Technology in Lausanne.

 Career

 Fasoli graduated from the University of Milan, (in physics, 1988) and from EPFL, the Swiss Federal Institute of Technology in Lausanne (PhD in Science, 1993, EPFL best thesis award).
 He went on to do his post-doctoral research on JET, the world's largest fusion reactor, participating in 1997 in the experiments that still hold the record for fusion power generated for peaceful purposes by a plasma on earth.

 He joined the Physics Department of the Massachusetts Institute of Technology (MIT) as tenure track assistant professor in 1997.
 At MIT, he led the plasma physics research group and coordinated the international scientific collaboration between MIT and JET.